 I think the evidence from research studies on blue-blocking glasses paints an overwhelming picture of the benefits.
 Let’s take a deep dive into the studies that have been done on blocking out blue light at night.

-Blue light (around 480 nm wavelenght) hits our retinas and signals to the brain to stop the production of melatonin.
+Background science: Blue light (around 480 nm wavelength) hits our retinas and signals to the brain to stop the production of melatonin.
 This is supposed to happen when we get up in the morning and go outside to see the sun.
 Melatonin levels are then supposed to rise again when the light levels fall in the evening.
-Artificial light at night from our bright overhead lights, TV's, laptops, phones, and tablets all gives off a strong amount of light in the blue spectrum.
-This delays our melatonin levels from rising, and decreases the overall amount of melatonin created over night.
+Artificial light at night from our bright overhead lights, TV’s, laptops, phones, and tablets all gives off a strong amount of light in the blue spectrum.
+This delays our melatonin levels from rising and decreases the overall amount of melatonin created overnight.

 What is the big deal with melatonin?
 Not only is it a signaling molecule to our core circadian rhythm genes, it also acts as an antioxidant inside our cells and regulates insulin levels overnight.
 So a lack of melatonin is thought to be one reason why light at night is linked to increased rates of breast cancer and diabetes.